lyne-design-system/lyne-getting-started/examples/server-side-rendered/eleventy/README.md

 We encourage you to use server and client side hydration whenever possible.
 This repo shows how to do it.

 1. Install `@sbb-esta/lyne-components` as a dependency.
-2. Load the `lyne-components` with script tag.
+2. Load the `lyne-components` with script tag and add the import of the stylesheet.
 See `layout.njk` for an example.
 3. Add a transform to `.eleventy.js`.
 Use our `hydrate` script to render the page contents to a string.
 4. Use the components as usual.
 See `index.njk` for an example.